Tuesday July 27th, 2021, 0600-1650

 Rainbow Lake Dam to Antlers Campsite, SOBO AT mm 51.7

-Given the roads and number of people on the trail, it doesn’t feel very remote.
+Given the roads and number of people on the trail, it didn’t feel very remote.
 My western hiking has been much more of a “wilderness” experience, especially parts of New Mexico, Arizona, Wyoming, and Montana.
-But this the east coast, so I guess it’s silly to compare.
+But this is the east coast, so I guess it’s silly to compare.

 The theme for the trail today was to follow a lake, then a stream, go over a hill or mountain, then repeat.
 There were a lot of rocks and roots in places, making for a slow pace.
 I was very sore after the first 2 days and the trail felt very taxing.
 I started to question whether I could maintain my 22 mile averages, or even make the 23 miles I had planned for today on relatively flat terrain.

 A steep climb to the top of Nesuntabunt mountain surprised me, followed by an equally steep descent.
-It hurt but it’s only a tidbit of what’s to come in the last 3 days of this stretch.
-At least my food will be mostly gone and hopefully the soreness will have subsided.
+It hurt but was only a tidbit of what’s to come in the last 2 days of this stretch.
+At least my food would be mostly gone and hopefully the soreness subsided.

 I talked to a few NOBOs throughout the day.
-It’s fun to see how excited they are.
+It’s fun to see how excited they were to finish.
 But it would be impossible to stop to talk to everyone.
 Some of the day hikers were in large groups of 10 or more and weren’t too keen on pulling over to let me go by.
-If people are in a large group, they really should pull over to let single folks keep going.
-It takes too long to wait for a big group to pass.
-Boy scout and school groups have at least been coached on this and almost always move to the side.
-They sometimes yell “make a hole!” when they see me coming.
+It takes a few minutes to wait for a big group to pass, which adds up over the day.
+Boy scout and school groups had at least been coached on this and almost always moved to the side.
+They sometimes yelled “make a hole!” when they saw me coming.
 Thanks kids, I appreciate it!

 I took my lunch break near Nahmakanta stream, finding some great duff to lay my tarp over and stretch out.
 I even took my shoes and socks off, to air some hotspots on my toes.
-All things considered, my feet feel pretty good.
+All things considered, my feet felt pretty good.
 I ran into a guy I met yesterday, Zack.
-He started at Abol Bridge and is keeping pace with me.
+He started at Abol Bridge and was keeping pace with me.
 We chatted for awhile both today and the day before.
 He’s section hiking the 100mw and lives in Maine.
 It’s nice to at least be hopscotching one other person.
-So far I have yet to catch any other SOBOs.
+I had yet to catch any other SOBOs.